-Luscious dark chocolate and sweet blueberries combine in this recipe into a wonderful dessert that you can actually feel good about enjoying.
+These chocolate-covered blueberries are marvelous, a wonderful dessert that you can feel good about enjoying.

-It's an easy recipe too, with a hands-on time of just 15 minutes, plus rest time for the candy to set.
+It's an easy recipe, too, with a hands-on time of just 15 minutes, plus a rest time to enable the candy to set.

-Look how pretty these homemade treats are!
+Look how pretty these chocolate-covered blueberries are!
 I make them with fresh blueberries and extra-dark chocolate.
 The only other addition is a little avocado oil.
 Yes, only three ingredients!

 Jump to: